When to visit the vet?

 Therapy

 There is currently no cure for FIV, and treatment focuses on supporting the cat’s immune system and managing secondary infections.
-Regular veterinary check-ups are crucial to monitor their health and address emerging infections early.
+Regular veterinary examinations are crucial to monitor health status and address emerging infections early.

-Antibiotics can be used to treat bacterial infections, while antiviral medications, similar to those used in HIV patients, may be helpful in some cases, although their effectiveness and availability for cats are limited.
-Immune system-boosting agents and nutritional supplements can also provide support.
+Antibiotics can be used to treat bacterial infections, while antiviral medications, such as those used in HIV patients, may be helpful in some cases, although their effectiveness and availability for cats are limited.
+Immune system-boosting agents and supplements can also provide support.

 Good care, including high-quality nutrition, regular deworming, and vaccinations tailored to the cat’s individual health status, is crucial to maintain the quality of life for affected cats.